Trading The News: How to Trade after a News Release

 Following the Trend

 The most common trading strategy to follow once a news release is announced is to trade with the trend.
 This strategy is reached once the price levels of your chosen asset are approaching support or resistance levels.
-Volatility caused by certain news announcements can push the market towards its trendline, and if the trend and price are in harmony then traders will most likely trade in the direction of the trend.
+Volatility caused by certain news announcements can push the market towards its trendline.
+If the trend and price are in harmony then traders will most likely trade in the direction of the trend.

 To follow the trend you need to determine the direction of the trend on the daily chart.
 From here you then draw the support and resistance levels and select your preferred timeframe.
 Normally traders will pick a timeframe from anywhere between 1-4 hours.
 When the market is trending upwards, you buy near support, while if the market is in a downtrend, you sell near resistance.